MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD12_DEMO.md

 13. In the **[Repository Root]\Mod12\Democode\Starter\FourthCoffee.Core\FourthCoffee.Core** folder, right-click the **installAssemblyInGac.cmd** file, and then click **Edit**.
 14. In Notepad, view the **Gacutil** command.
 15. Close Notepad, and then close File Explorer.
-16. Switch to the **x64 Cross Tools Command Prompt for VS2017** window as administrator, and then run the **installAssemblyInGac** command.
+16. Switch back to **Developer Command Prompt for VS 2017** and then run the **installAssemblyInGac** command.
 Verify that the command completes successfully.
 17. Run the **verifyGacInstall** command, and then ensure that the number of items found equals one.
-18. Close the **x64 Cross Tools Command Prompt for VS2017** window.
+18. Close the **Developer Command Prompt for VS 2017** window.
 19. In Visual Studio, close the solution.

 ### Demonstration: Specifying the Data to Include in the Grades Report Lab